 Paul walks with a stick on the occasions he does manage to leave the house and is forced to sit for frequent rest breaks.
 He has a wheelchair too—but hates using it because, “it feels like they’ve got me.”

 Watch: London’s Knife Crime Emergency: ON A KNIFE EDGE

-Someone who’s met dozens of people like Paul is Jo Manson, an ST8 general and vascular surgeon who’s worked in London’s major trauma centres for the past 10 years.
-She sees the fallout of the nation’s growing knife crime problem, which surged to a record of almost 40,000 offences last year.
+Someone who’s met dozens of people like Paul is Jo Manson, an ST8 general and vascular surgeon who’s worked in London’s major trauma centers for the past ten years.
+She sees the fallout of the nation’s growing knife crime problem, which surged to a record of almost 40,000 offenses last year.

-The major trauma centres in the capital specialise in treating severe stabbing injuries, those most “associated with a risk of dying”.
+The major trauma centers in the capital specialize in treating severe stabbing injuries, those most “associated with a risk of dying.”
 “Many require a surgical operation to fix them and what you do to fix it depends on the injury,” Manson says.
 “We see single injuries to single organs and then we see people who’ve had one blade go through multiple organs.”